Cheap & Easy Homemade Ant Spray

 Vinegar & Dawn Dish Soap

 Without water, salt won’t dissolve well.
-Like I mentioned above, our homemade weed killer doesn’t contain water, so the salt doesn’t dissolved completely.
+Like I mentioned above, our homemade weed killer doesn’t contain water, so the salt doesn’t dissolve completely.
 This is perfect for sticking on weeds and killing them.
 For an ant spray, you don’t necessarily need the salt pieces, just the salt water.

 YES, THIS IS PET FRIENDLY!!
 PLEASE CLICK LINK FOR ALL OTHER QUESTIONS!